Complete Guide to Boat Lily Care and Growth

 • spent flower bracts once they dry

-• weak or crowded offsets if the center is getting too packed
+• weak or crowded offsets if the center is too packed

 Use clean scissors and cut close to the base without gouging the crown.

-Compactness comes more from light and spacing than from cutting.
-Bright light keeps the leaves shorter and more upright.
-Proper pot size keeps the clump supported.
-Occasional thinning keeps the center from becoming a humidity trap.
+Compactness comes from light and spacing more than from cutting.
+Bright light keeps leaves shorter and more upright.
+If a plant looks floppy, check light, soil, and roots first.

 Like many rosette plants, Boat Lily sheds its oldest lower leaves as it grows.
 A couple of aging leaves near the bottom is not a crisis.
-Widespread yellowing or softness from the center outward is different and points back to watering or root issues.
+Widespread yellowing or softness from the center outward is different.

 🌱 How to Propagate Boat Lily